Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/introduction.md

 Once we have setup our contract and initially tested the creation (minting) process, we can begin to move the calling of NFT contract logic to zilliqa-js to help automate this process or move this into a web interface.

 :::tip
-If you found this guide useful, please consider contributing your knowledge and scripts.
+If you found this guide useful, please consider contributing your knowledge!
 :::